Skip to content

 • Depends on: db service

-All three services have a restart policy of unless-stopped, meaning they automatically restart after crashes or host reboots (unless explicitly stopped).
+All four services have a restart policy of unless-stopped, meaning they automatically restart after crashes or host reboots (unless explicitly stopped).

 Runtime Dependencies